Black Friday Cyber Monday Sale! 40% off!

 How to Calm a Dog Down in 6 Simple Steps

 Dogs are high-energy creatures with unique personalities.
-Add food, treats, and toys to the mix, and they can become even more energetic.
-But, an overly hyper dog can cause other problems if they aren’t able to calm down when it matters most.
+Add food, treats, toys, and other pets to the mix, and they can become even more energetic.
+However, an overly hyper dog can cause other problems if they cannot calm down when it matters most.

-It may seem easy to keep your dog calm in your own home or safe place.
+It may seem easy to keep your dog calm in your own home or a safe environment.
 But, sometimes pet parents and their pets can find themselves in unforeseen circumstances.
-Knowing the steps to keep your dog calm in stressful moments will help you keep them safe.
+Knowing the steps to keep your dog calm in stressful moments will help you keep them safe (as well as others around you).

-In this article, we'll cover some important points about calming your pet including:
+In this article, we'll cover some important points about calming your furry friend including:

 • 3 types of dog anxiety